hilton/hilton.github.com/blog/_posts/2024-04-01-rehearsal-location.md

 ![Excerpt from a renaissance polyphony score, with a rehearsal mark, and without bar lines](score/missa-pro-defunctis-rehearsal-mark.webp) <em style="left:112px">tenor entry at A</em>

-Without bars, you need explicit _rehearsal marks_ for navigation, such as the **A** (top-left).
+Without bars, you navigate with _rehearsal marks_, such as the letter **A**.
-This approach reduces the possible starting locations to two or three per page, which makes it easy to follow when the conductor asks the choir to start from ‘**the tenor entry at A**’.
+They reduce the possible starting locations to two or three per page, making them easy for singers to find when the conductor asks the choir to start from, say, ‘**the tenor entry at A**’.
+As in all documentation, simple but explicit wins.